kwencel/FileSharer/README.md

 # FileSharer
 A P2P file sharing program.
+It works only on Linux because it uses UNIX sockets (it was a requirement of the university assignment).

 # Build prerequisites
     CMake 3.6 (it will probably compile using older versions too, see the last paragraph)